 A $6.5 million settlement between Lowe’s Home Centers and a class of its home improvement contractors was approved by a federal court judge in California earlier this week.
 The contractors claim that they had been misclassified as independent contractors instead of employees.
 The maximum settlement amount, depending on the number of contractors who file claims, is $6,500,000.
 In addition, the court awarded plaintiffs’ class counsel $1,625,000 in legal fees.
 Shepard v.
 Lowe’s HIW, Inc., No. 12-CV-03893-JSW (N.D.
 Cal.
 Jan.
 12, 2015).
-The settlement of this lawsuit permits us to focus on four takeaways (i.e., lessons) for other businesses that rely upon the use of independent contractors to supplement their workforce or that utilize an independent contractor or 1099 model.
+The settlement of this lawsuit permits me to focus on four takeaways (i.e., lessons) for other businesses that rely upon the use of independent contractors to supplement their workforce or that utilize an independent contractor or 1099 model.
 Those lessons can be best addressed following a brief description of the lawsuit and its settlement.

 The Lawsuit and Settlement

-As first reported in our May 28, 2014 blog post, the plaintiffs in this case were home improvement contractors comprised of both individuals and businesses.
+As first reported in my May 28, 2014 blog post, the plaintiffs in this case were home improvement contractors comprised of both individuals and businesses.
 They alleged that Lowe’s Home Centers offered its customers the opportunity to hire contractors to install products purchased from Lowe’s.
 Such products included appliances, kitchens, bath and plumbing fixtures, flooring, doors and windows, garage doors, lighting, outdoor fixtures, and insulation.
 The complaint, which was originally filed in state court, alleged that Lowe’s had the right to control, and did in fact control, all aspects of installation jobs by, including requiring that the installers to identify themselves as “installers for Lowe’s” or by saying “I work for Lowe’s”; wear Lowe’s hats and shirts at work sites; use signs stating “Lowe’s Installation”; attend training by Lowe’s; and comply with Lowe’s production requirements.

 The complaint also alleged that: